-These agents are responsible for causing human disease, like: encephalitis virus, HIV, Staphylococcus aureus.
-One who works in such labs has to be very attentive and careful to prevent themselves from any injuries such as cuts, ingestions, etc.
+These agents are responsible for causing human diseases, like the encephalitis virus, HIV, Staphylococcus aureus.
+One who works in such labs has to be very attentive, careful and take greater care to prevent themselves from any injuries such as cuts, ingestions, etc.

-Precautions which are taken care in level 2 are:
+Precautions that are taken care of in level 2 are:

 A. All should use protective equipment like goggles, glasses, face shields, etc.